Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 --retention-in-days 7

-# Create log stream
+Create a log stream

 aws logs create-log-stream \